queenkjuul/jingo-retro/README.md

 #### application.proxyPath (string: "")

-If you want jingo to work "behind" another website (for example in a /wiki directory of an already existing intranet), you need to configure it to be aware of that situation so that it can write all the outbound URLs accordingly.
+If you want jinji to work "behind" another website (for example in a /wiki directory of an already existing intranet), you need to configure it to be aware of that situation so that it can write all the outbound URLs accordingly.
 Use this option to pass it the name of the directory that you've configured in your proxy_pass option in nginx or apache.
-See also an nginx example in the /etc directory of the jingo source distribution.
+See also an nginx example in the /etc directory of the jinji source distribution.

-Please note that jingo won't work correctly if this option is activated.
+Please note that jinji won't work correctly if this option is activated.

-#### application.allowHtml (boolean: true) New Behavior in jingo-retro 2.0.0
+#### application.allowHtml (boolean: true) New Behavior in jinji 2.0.0

 (behavior is changed from Jingo 1.9.0+, which itself was different than <1.9.0)

-Setting this option to `true` will generate a warning during Jingo startup.
+Setting this option to `true` will generate a warning during jinji startup.

 Marked.js no longer ships a built-in sanitizer.
 The old Marked.js sanitizer removed HTML before rendering the markdown, but Markdown spec explicitly allows inline HTML, so they removed this function to align with the spec.